© 2016 Rudy Owens. All rights reserved.

 The stranger sitting across from me shared half of my DNA.
 She was both my half-sister and a complete stranger.
 She looked tired that morning and every one of her 47 years.
 Dark bags hung under her eyes.
 She was buxom and mostly healthy.

 That early fall day she wore a black tank top and black yoga pants.
 She was dressed expecting to be home alone.
 She was not expecting to be in the company of a stranger who was also her half-brother.
 Yet, there I was, the 49-year-old man now facing her with her Chihuahua on his lap.

 Up until that day I only existed in her wider family’s narrative as a liar, bogeyman, criminal, possible blackmailer, and family disruptor.
 I embodied every fearful stereotype societies have assigned to bastards and illegitimate children for centuries.
 They told themselves and others I was not related and was an imposter, not of the same blood.
 None of her family really knew who I was.
-I always thought that her and her family knew I was the bastard son of her deceased father, which only exacerbated their uncertainty.
+I always thought that she and her family knew I was the bastard son of her deceased father, which only exacerbated their uncertainty.

 In the end, I only existed in her imagination.
 Years of suspicion and likely fear and anger from the people closest to her created an imaginary threat.
 Yet, she opened the door to her house when I knocked and told her who I was.
 She let me walk right in.

 By chance that Monday morning, she happened to be home, taking a day off work.
 She worked as an attorney for a local government.
 “I’m not surprised to see you,” she said.
 “It’s as if you were meant to come.”
 I could not agree more.